 Is Seville a good place to live?

-Yes, Seville is widely considered as one of the best cities in Spain for young expats and students.
+Yes, Seville is widely considered one of the best cities in Spain for young expats and students.
 It has one of the lowest crime rates in Spain (26.74%), a strong public transport network, a thriving food and cultural scene, and significantly lower living costs than Madrid or Barcelona.
 The city's laidback pace and warm community spirit make settling in relatively easy, provided you navigate the rental market early.

 Which neighborhood is best for nightlife in Seville?